TomGuter/Best-Car-Finder/README.md

 - **Interactive UI**: Enjoy a modern, user-friendly design with intuitive navigation and an interactive layout.
 - **Wishlist Functionality**: Save your favorite cars to a wishlist for future reference.
 - **Admin Page**: Manage and maintain car data efficiently, including functionalities for adding, editing, and deleting cars.
 Admins can also manage user lists and monitor statistics to analyze application  performance.
+- **Generative AI Integration**: Utilized Generative AI Gemini for content writing and easier management, enhancing the efficiency and quality of the application's content.
 - **Secure Login and Registration**: Implemented a secure authentication system for user registration, login, and sign-up, ensuring data protection and user privacy.